How to Get a Charge-Off Removed: The Essential Guide

 If you need to remove an illegitimate charge-off or any incorrect information, you must file a dispute with the credit bureau that produced the report with the erroneous item.
 You can also file a dispute directly with the creditor.

 The Fair Credit Reporting Act (FCRA) allows you to dispute any information in your credit reports.
-It also mandates that the credit bureau must investigate any dispute and remove any information proven incorrect.
+It also mandates that the credit bureau investigate any dispute and remove any proven inaccurate information.

 The respective websites for all three major credit reporting bureaus have sections for filing a dispute online.
 You can also file by mail or fax.